cyberbotics/webots-doc/guide/tutorial-5-compound-solid-and-physics-attributes-15-minutes.md

 (Sphere) located at each end of the handle.
 The  depicts the Solid nodes and its subnodes required to implement the dumbbell.

+> **handson**: Create the dumbbell by following the .
+Create the handle first without placing it in a Transform node (so the handle axis will have the same direction as the *y*-axis of the solid).
+The handle should have a length of 0.1 m and a radius of 0.01 m.
+The weights should have a radius of 0.03 m and a subdivision of 2.
+The weights can be moved at the handle extremities thanks to the `translation` field of their Transform nodes.

 %figure "Representation of the subnodes of a compound solid made of several transformed geometries."
 ![Representation of the subnodes of a compound solid made of several transformed geometries.](pdf/tutorial_compound_solid.pdf.png)
 %end